mhenke/CYBR8420-SoftwareAssurance-Proposal/software-security-requirements.md

 #### Security Requirements
 - Implement session expiration policies to limi the window for session hijacking.
-- Use device fingerpirintg to ensure session tokens or cookies can only be used on authorized devices
+- Use device fingerprinting to ensure session tokens or cookies can only be used on authorized devices
 - Enforce Multi-Factor Authentication (MFA) to add an additional layer of security, especially for first-time logins or new devices.
 - Utilize strong pasword hashing algorithms to protect user passwords from brute-force attacks.